oopsliu/test18/gridThemePrompt.md

     For each question, estimate how many columns it spans visually in the image.

     - Round the span to the nearest whole number (e.g., 11.3 columns rounds to 11).

 3. **Construct Proper Nesting of Questions:**
-    Examine the structure of the JSON, and ensure that only page-type or group-type questions can exist inside the root "questions" array.
+    Examine the structure of the JSON, and ensure that only `esriQuestionTypePage` or `esriQuestionTypeGroup` questions can exist inside the root "questions" array.

     - All other question types (except for page and group types) must be nested inside a group or page question.
 If any are not, wrap them in a parent group.
+    - `esriQuestionTypeGroup` and `esriQuestionTypePage` must always have a `questions` property.
+This property's value must be an array of question objects.
+        - An `esriQuestionTypePage` can contain `esriQuestionTypeGroup` objects and other standard question objects within its `questions` array.
+Nested `esriQuestionTypePage` objects (a page within a page) are not supported.
+        - An `esriQuestionTypeGroup` can only contain other standard question objects within its `questions` array.
+Nested `esriQuestionTypeGroup` objects (a group within a group) are not supported.
+        - If any `esriQuestionTypePage` presents, all direct elements of the top-level `questions` array must be `esriQuestionTypePage` (cannot be group or standard question).
     - Example:

         json